DefenderOfBasic/notebook/README.md

 TODO

 (how to make money for myself as ORI staff? can we be a pipeline to funds like Analogue?
 Open Memetics axioms book.
 AoIA book.
 Prosocial Engineering marketing consultancy?
 Better ORI onboarding to get more people in a GitHub workflow.
-ORI polls app)
+ORI polls app.
+Sam Senchal God Conjecture)

+(what is my personal knowledge frontier, what am I learning?)